plfa/plfa.github.io/README.md

 ## Updates to agda2html

 Sometimes we have to update agda2html.
-To update `agda2html`, go to your copy of the agda2html repository, and run
+To update your local copy, run the following commands from your clone of the agda2html repository, or simply follow the installation instructions again:

     git pull
     stack install

-Or simply follow the installation instructions again.

 ## Unicode characters